-Although we carry liability insurance, the insurance we purchase has a deductible portion which helps us to defray cost, but it may not be sufficient to cover the total cost of any judgments, settlements or costs relating to any present or future claims, suits or complaints.
+Although we carry liability insurance, it may not be sufficient to cover the total cost of any judgments, settlements or costs relating to any present or future claims, suits or complaints.
 In addition, sufficient insurance may not be available to us in the future on satisfactory terms or at all.
 Also, any increase in our costs of insurance will impact our profitability to the extent that we cannot offset these increases into our costs of services.
 If the insurance we carry is not sufficient to cover any judgments, settlements or costs relating to any present or future claims, suits or complaints, our business, financial condition, results of operations and liquidity could be materially adversely affected.